Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-support"></a>
 ## What browsers are supported?
 The objective is to support all HTML5 compliant browsers, but since feature support varies per browser/version our support for all PDF features varies as well.
 We include `compatibility.js` by default which has polyfills for missing features.
 Find the list of features needed for PDF.js to properly work and browser tests for those features at [[Required Browser Features]].
-In general, the support is below:
+In general, the support is below.
+If no version is indicated, then the stable version is intended.

 <table>
   <tr><th>Browser</th><th>Supported</th><th>Automated testing</th><th>Notes</th></tr>
   <tr>
-    <td>Firefox (stable)</td>
+    <td>Firefox</td>
     <td>Yes</td>
     <td>Windows/Linux</td>
     <td></td>
   </tr>
   <tr>
-    <td>Chrome (stable)</td>
+    <td>Chrome</td>
     <td>Yes</td>
     <td>Windows/Linux</td>
     <td></td>
   </tr>
   <tr>
-    <td>Opera (stable)</td>
+    <td>Opera</td>
     <td>Yes</td>
     <td>None</td>
     <td></td>
   </tr>
   <tr>
-    <td>Android 5+</td>
+    <td>IE 11/Edge</td>
     <td>Mostly</td>
     <td>None</td>
-    <td>Some missing features/defects have been reported for desktop and mobile, e.g., for typed arrays and HTTP range requests, but no problems in general.</td>
+    <td>Some missing features/defects have been reported, but no problems in general.</td>
   </tr>
   <tr>
     <td>Safari 8+</td>